vacovsky/poolse/README.md

     "service": {
-        "http_port": "5704",  // *string not int; port to listen on for incoming web requests "debug": false, // displays certain pieces of data in console if true "show_http_log": true // shows log in console of calls being made if true }
+        "http_port": "5704",  // *string not int; port to listen on for incoming web requests "debug": false, // displays certain pieces of data in console if true "show_http_log": true, // shows log in console of calls being made if true "state_file_name": "state.dat"  // name of state file.  defaults to state.dat if not preset }
 }
 ```